Threshold phenomenon and traveling waves for heterogeneous integral equations and epidemic models: Introduction

-The SIR models are a type of \emph{compartmental} models, that is, the population is divided into several groups, three groups here, namely the \emph{Susceptibles}, the \emph{Infected} and the \emph{Recovered}.
-The first SIR model was introduced by W. O. Kermack and A. G. McKendrick in~\cite{KmcK1}, as a particular case of their general model.
-The basic modeling assumptions for the SIR model are the following: \begin{itemize} \item The infected individuals can \emph{contaminate} the susceptible ones, who then turn into infected.
-The probability to get infected depends on the number of infected individuals and on their positions.
+SIR systems are compartmental models, that is, the population is divided into several classes (the compartments), that interact following some simple rules.
+The first SIR model was introduced by Kermack and McKendrick in their paper \cite{KmcK1}, as a special case of their general model \eqref{ren ode}.
+It takes the form of the following set of ODE: